Taxation of Fringe Benefits

 - Lodging on the business premises, if it is furnished as a condition of employment and for the convenience of the employer.
 Utilities, such as gas, electric, sewer, and water, are also tax-free if the lodging also qualifies as a tax-free benefit, but the employee may not deduct utility payments if he pays them.
 1

 - Meals, if furnished on the business premises for the convenience of the employer.
-This usually means that employees do not have an option to eat elsewhere without spending a lot of time traveling to and from a restaurant.
+This usually means that employees do not have an option to eat elsewhere without spending much time traveling to and from a restaurant.
 The meals must be eaten right before, during, or right after the work shift; otherwise, their value is taxable.
 Although there are many tech companies in big cities that provide free meals to its employees, the IRS may challenge this: No Free Lunch for Companies as IRS Weighs Meal Tax Rules - Bloomberg.

 - Meals and lodging are not tax-free if the employee has the choice of a cash allowance instead, even if she chooses the meals or lodging.